danidiaz/aprobar/notes.md

 NOTES
 =====

 These are notes to myself while writing the app.
-If you are not me, better go to the README.md instead.
+If you are not me, better turn to the README.md instead.

 - Use PUT to update resources (and maybe to choose between alternatives) but never force clients to construct a URI, the users must be made aware of the